datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 You will be brought to a screen asking for your phone number.
 After entering your phone number, you will click Next.

-This will bring you to a screen where you will chosse a username.
+This will bring you to a screen where you will choose a username.
 This will be what your Twitter handle will be.
 For simplicity, it would be best for your Gmail username and Twitter handle to be the same.
 If that username is unavailable, choose a different, but appropriate and simple, Twtitter username.
 Once you have chosen a Twitter username, click Next.

 At this point you will be brought to a screen that will have a button saying Let's go!
 If you were to click this, it would lead you to set up your profile further, which is not needed at this time.